kayoMichael/vision-xeta-baseball/README.md

 # Bowman Prospects Classification MCP Server

-This Application Allows Users to Give Tools to Claude to Fully Classify their Bowman Prospects Card (Chrome or Paper) to determine wheather it has current/future value.
+The value of a Bowman Prospects baseball card is driven almost entirely by two factors:
+1. Its rarity (e.g., Atomic, Fuchsia, Shimmer, Gold, etc.) and
+2. The player’s current talent level and projected future success in Major League Baseball.
+3. The Grading of the Card (PSA 10, PSA 9, ungraded, etc.)

+Baseball is one of the most prospect-centric sports in the world.
+Unlike other sports leagues where teams aggressively trade for established stars or draft picks, MLB organizations routinely stockpile prospects and long-term upside.
+Because of this, Baseball focuses a lot on prospect development and when they do break out, their Bowman Prospect card can skyrocket in value overnight.

+This MCP toolset helps collectors evaluate whether a specific Bowman Prospects card is worth protecting, grading, or holding long-term.
+It analyzes:
+- Card rarity and parallel type
+- Player performance profile and breakout potential
+- Historical and current market prices across grading tiers By combining rarity classification, player analytics, and real-time market data, the MCP gives users a clear, data-driven picture of whether their card is a low-upside flip or a high-upside long-term hold worth keeping in pristine condition or even worth grading if its ungraded.

 ## Available Tools:
 - Full Classification of the baseball card from Image using a Fine-Tuned [Clip Model](https://openai.com/index/clip/) (~12,000 datasets) and easyocr to identify Rarity (chrome, Blue, atomic, etc.), Player on the card, Grading and other General Information.
 - Provides Full Career Statistics (Major League and Minor League) including advanced stats such as (WAR, DRS, OPS+, etc.) for full potential and production analysis.
-- Provides full pricing data of the card, Volume Sold, for the specific grading.
+- Provides full pricing data of the card, Volume Sold, for all grading types.

 ## Sample Workflow

 ### Input
-Consider the Input of paths to these 2 pictures.
-(As of Now (Nov 20, 2025), Local MCP doesn't support directly attaching images into Claude Desktop)
+Consider the Input of paths to these 2 pictures for the Washington Nationals Prospect Hyun-Il Choi.
+As of Now (Nov 20, 2025), MCP doesn't support directly attaching images into Claude Desktop so we attach file paths for claude to feed.
+This also ensures Claude can never see the picture and do their own analysis outside of the MCP tool.
 <p float="left">
   <img src="https://github.com/user-attachments/assets/399ddadd-20ff-4df5-bf2b-ddc2ac23d4fc" width="200" />
   <img src="https://github.com/user-attachments/assets/a82a5db7-1fce-4616-ab6a-aa0bdfce313b" width="200" />